MIbrahim71/README/README.md

 - I’m interested in front-end development
-- I’m currently undertaking Harvard CS50
+- I’m currently Harvard CS50 & FCC

 <!---
 MIbrahim71/MIbrahim71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.